Multimodal Recommender Systems: A Survey: Feature Enhancement

-Different modality representations of the same object have unique and common semantic information.
+Different modality representations of the same object have unique or common semantic information.
 Therefore, the recommendation performance and generalization of MRS can be significantly improved if the unique and common characteristics can be distinguished.
-Recently, to solve this problem, some models are equipped with \textbf{Disentangled Representation Learning (DRL)} and \textbf{Contrastive Learning (CL)} to carry out feature enhancement based on interaction, as shown in Figure~\ref{fig_enhancement}.
+Recently, to solve this problem, some models are equipped with \textbf{Disentangled Representation Learning (DRL)} and \textbf{Contrastive Learning (CL)} to carry out feature enhancement based on interaction, as shown in Figure~\ref{fig:drl_en}(a) and (b).